 - 1 English cucumber (or 3-4 Persian cucumbers)

-- Kosher or sea salt
+- ½ teaspoon Kosher or sea salt

-Rinse cucumber slices and pat dry.
+- Rinse the cucumber and pat dry with paper towels.

 - Combine the cucumbers dressing in a bowl or resealable container and refrigerate for at least 4 hours (overnight for better flavor).
 Stir occasionally.

 - This recipe works with thick sliced cucumbers or smashed cucumber chunks.